Frequently Asked Questions

 Ahh oh no!
 Please read through the following before contacting us for support.
-A lot of common issues are described here.
-If after reading through the information below your issue is still not resolved, then please post on our support forums or email us if you feel that would be more appropriate (e.g. private billing issues).
+Several common issues are described here, but if after reading through the information below your issue is still not resolved, then please post on our support forums or email us if you feel that would be more appropriate!

 Finding your error log

 Please attach that file to your email along with any other information that may help us (like your computer’s specs, what you were doing at the time, etc).

 - API-MS-WIN-CRT-RUNTIME-L1-1-0.DLL is missing! – Your PC may have failed to install Visual C++ 2015.
 You can download it here!
 If you’re unable to install it, please ensure that you’ve installed the latest service packs for your version of Windows.

 - ‘OpenGL 2.0 is not available!’ – Please try updating your graphics drivers!
 Here’s a guide.

 - JSON Errors – If you’re using mods, that’s almost certainly why!
 Your mods may have unresolved bugs or may simply be out of date.
 You will need to contact the mod author as the author is responsible for the tech support of the issue.
 If you have tons of mods installed, you will need to remove all of them and install them one at a time and find out which mod is causing the error.